+One of the most interesting things in SQL Server are Statistics.
+Today I want to write about the creation and update.
 One of the most interesting things in SQL Server from my point of view are Statistics and how the optimizer interprets them to produce optimal query plans.
 But today I want to write about something just happened to me and made think.
 This refers to the very first stage of the process, the creation.

 If we haven’t changed anything in our databases (or model), auto create statistics should be on by default which means SQL Server will create automatically statistics whenever it thinks that information would be beneficial to generate a query plan.